ProgrammerAL/code-updater/README.md

 ## Installing Locally vs Downloading the Code

-The tool is very opinionated.
-It updates all packages to the latest version, and sets some project level properties.
-If the tool does some things you can't use for your projects, you can download the code, make changes, and keep thay for yourself.
-Maybe in the future we can hide certain settings behind a flag.
-Feel free to file an issue and and we can discuss it.
+The tool can be very opinionated.
+When updating packages it will only update to the latest version.
+If the tool does some things you can't use for your projects, you can download the code, make changes, and keep that for yourself (OSS FTW).
+If this is something you have to do, feel free to file an issue in the repo and and we can discuss it.

 ## Required 3rd Party Software